Tycely Williams

 Tonya Hinch

-Tonya Hinch is the managing director of the Henry Crown Fellowship Program.
+Tonya Hinch is the executive director of the Henry Crown Fellowship Program.

-She was previously CEO of Hinch & Associates, a regional insurance agency, and founder of LifePlanning Unlimited, a coaching and seminar business that supports women in areas such as “raising their cash IQ” and “retiring backwards.”
+Tonya Hinch joined the Aspen Institute as Managing Director of the Henry Crown Fellowship Program in early 2014 and took the helm as Executive Director in 2018.
+She relocated from Crossville, TN after selling her family business, Hinch & Associates, a regional insurance agency, for which she served as CEO.
+Tonya was also the founder of LifePlanning Unlimited, a coaching and seminar business that supports women in areas such as “Raising their cash IQ” and “retiring backwards”.

 Danielle Holley (’14)